Empirical analysis of 5,097,521 consumer bankruptcy cases across all 94 federal districts, fiscal years 2008 through 2025.

 | W.D.
 Tenn. | 173,823 | 4,861 | 53.5% | 79.6% |

 Data covers all 94 federal bankruptcy districts.
 Full district-level data is available through our data access page.
+Or browse the per-district case index at /cases/.
 Interactive maps are available on our research tools.

 Our analysis has produced several interactive tools and research products that make this data accessible to non-technical audiences.